TorqueMech Beta

 $180 to $550+

-Total cost changes with coil count, labor access, and whether the repair is a single failed coil or part of a broader tune-up.
+Total cost changes with coil count, labor access, and whether the repair is one failed coil, a full coil pack, or part of a broader ignition service.

 Labor Time